webrtc/KITE/README.md

     This will set KITE_HOME environment variable and add utility scripts to your path.

-    2.1 On Windows, open a Command Prompt window and enter the followng commands:
+    2.1 On Windows, open a Command Prompt window and enter the following commands:
     ```
-    cd \GitHub\KITE
     configure.bat
     ```

-    2.2 On Linux, open a terminal and enter the followng commands:
+    2.2 On Linux, open a terminal and enter the following commands:
     ```
-    cd /GitHub/KITE
     chmod +x configure.sh
     ./configure.sh
     ```

-    2.3 On Mac, open a terminal and enter the followng commands:
+    2.3 On Mac, open a terminal and enter the following commands:
     ```
-    cd /GitHub/KITE
     chmod +x configure.command
     ./configure.command
     ```